-- Functions as an I2C bus master (single master) or a slave device. - Supports standard mode (up to 100 kbit/s) and fast mode (up to 400 kbit/s). - Supports 7-bit and 10-bit address modes. - Supports clock stretching. - Includes a baud rate generator for generating the clock in master mode. - No clock source is required to run the I2C in slave mode, as it can run with the I2C bus signals only. - Slave mode is capable of being operated in SLEEP mode allowing wake-up by an interrupt when an address match is detected. - Master mode supports automatic bus clear sending function. - Can generate receive buffer full, transmit buffer empty, and other interrupts.
+- Functions as an I2C bus master (single master) or a slave device. - Supports standard mode (up to 100 kbit/s) and fast mode (up to 400 kbit/s). - Supports 7-bit and 10-bit address modes. - Supports clock stretching. - Includes a baud rate generator for generating the clock in master mode. - No clock source is required to run the I2C in slave mode, as it can run with the I2C bus signals only. - Slave mode is capable of being operated in SLEEP mode allowing wake-up by an interrupt when an address match is detected. - Master mode supports automatic bus clear sending function. - Can generate receive buffer full, transmit buffer empty, and other interrupts. - The input filter for the SDA and SCL inputs does not comply with the standard for removing noise spikes less than 50 ns.

-Figure 14.1.1 shows the I2C configuration.
+Figure 13.1.1 shows the I2C configuration.